openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 **Error Description**

-An HTTP2 layer error occurred.
+An error occurred at the HTTP2 layer.

 **Possible Causes**